ThisIsWr0ng/Round-The-World-Challenge/README.md

 *	While removing the cities from the list to create a route with the desired length, an algorithm checks if the number of cities on this continent has not reached the minimum allowed.

-•	Given minimum and maximum regarding total distance:
+6. Given minimum and maximum regarding total distance:

-o	The total distance is checked after each iteration.
+*	The total distance is checked after each iteration.
 If it does not meet the limits, a solution is not allowed

-•	Flight restrictions between some cities:
+7. Flight restrictions between some cities:

-o	The calcDist method also checks each connection with the restrictions array and returns a negative value if any record is a match.
+*	The calcDist method also checks each connection with the restrictions array and returns a negative value if any record is a match.